stephenwhippuk/GildedRoseAssignment/README.md

 It also makes use of an *ErrorLogger* static class which currently just writes to the console but provides a source of flexibility to a more detailed logging system

+The *DailyStockUpdater* maintains a count for records read and write count for record written.

+#### Data Handling within The API

 As in a real system the data is probably not going to be issolated but rather be part of a full POS database the streamreaders/streamwriters involved in this test are hidden behind the *IDataReader* and *IDataWriter*, maintaining proper SOLID design.